 The NAEP reading assessment measures the reading and comprehension skills of students in grades 4, 8, and 12 by asking them to read selected grade-appropriate passages and answer questions based on what they have read.

-The National Assessment Governing Board oversees the development of NAEP frameworks, which describe the specific knowledge and skills that should be assessed.
-Frameworks incorporate ideas and input from subject area experts, school administrators, policymakers, teachers, parents, and others.
-The 2013 NAEP Reading Framework (1.3MB) guided the 2013 assessment at grades 4, 8, and 12.
-The framework was updated in 2009 and replaced the framework first used for the 1992 reading assessment and reading assessments through 2007.
+National Assessment Governing Board oversees the development of NAEP frameworks, which describe the specific knowledge and skills that should be assessed.
+Frameworks incorporate ideas and input from subject area experts, school administrators, policymakers, teachers, parents, and other citizens.
+A new framework was implemented for the 2009 reading assessment, replacing the framework first used for the 1992 reading assessment and subsequent reading assessments through 2007.
+The framework that has guided assessment development since 2009 was used to guide development of the 2017, 2019, and 2022 digitally based assessments.
 Results from special analyses determined the 2009 and subsequent reading assessment results could be compared with those from earlier assessment years.
 These special analyses started in 2007 and included in-depth comparisons of the frameworks and the test questions, as well as a close examination of how the same students performed on the 2009 assessment and the earlier assessment.
-Read a summary of the analyses that were conducted to inform this decision.

 The development of the NAEP reading framework was guided by scientifically-based reading research that defines reading as a dynamic cognitive process that allows students to